gpestana/notes/research/metadata_resistant_dht/onion_routing_paper/onion_routing_dht.md

 ## A (potential) solution: In-DHT onion routing

-In-DHT onion routing consist of encrypting the lookup request in multiple layers, where each layer can be decrypted by only one network peer - called relay.
-After decrypting one layer of the packet, the relay gains access to the information necessary to route the remaining encrypted packet to the next relay or to perform the lookup if all the layers have been decrypted already.
-The exit relay - the last peer in the onion circuit responsible for making the request - also has access to a response packet which consists of the encrypted onion packet that must be used for the response to be sent back to the original lookup initiator.
+Onion routing allows bidirectionally traffic with reduced latency in P2P networks and gets its protection from creating cryptographic circuits along routes that an adversary is unlikely to observe and/or control.
+These properties make onion routing a good fit for DHTs routing where the lookup initiator is private.

+In-DHT onion routing consist of encrypting the lookup request in multiple layers and relaying it through a path of peers that are able to decrypt each layer and forward the remaining packet to the next hop in the path.

-The first step for a peer to use in-dht onion routing is to construct an onion circuit, An onion circuit is the set of peers that will be as relays and will be decrypting and forwarding the onion packet in the network.
-Tor uses a central authority directory with information necessary to construct the onion circuit and
+The first step for a peer to use in-DHT onion routing is to construct an onion circuit, An onion circuit is the set of peers that will be as relays and will be decrypting and forwarding the onion packet in the network.
+Tor uses a central authority directory with information necessary to construct the onion circuit.

+We aim at relying entirely on a P2P, decentralized network to securely build the onion circuits.

 ## Threat model